Property Management Articles

 Property management is best understood as a connected system.
 Tenant screening affects the likelihood of late rent, damage, disputes, and early turnover.
 Lease agreements define many of the rules that managers later have to apply.
 Maintenance decisions affect both tenant satisfaction and long-term property costs.
 Inspections support documentation, repair planning, and vacancy transitions.

-The goal is to give readers enough structure to understand property management as an operating process, not just a collection of separate tasks.
+The goal of this article library is to help readers understand property management as an operating process, not just a collection of separate tasks.
+Readers can begin with the general overview and then follow the links into the specific subjects most relevant to their property, role, or question.